AyanaZaire/git-interview-baseline/README.md

   new-feature
 ```

 The `*` in front of the branch `master` indicates that `master` is currently our working branch and git tells us that we also have a branch called `new-feature`.
 If we made a commit right now, that commit would still be applied to our `master` branch.
+That's not what we want!
+Let's learn how to switch to the branch we just created.

 ### Switching branches with `git checkout`

-We need to checkout or move into our `new-feature` timeline or branch so that git knows that all commits made apply to only that unit of work, timeline, or branch.
+We need to move into our `new-feature` timeline or branch so that git knows that all commits made apply to only that unit of work.
 We can move between branches with `git checkout <branch name>`.

 ```
 mission-critical-application $ git status
 On branch master
-nothing to commit, working directory clean mission-critical-application $ git checkout new-feature Switched to branch 'new-feature' mission-critical-application $ git status
+nothing to commit, working tree clean mission-critical-application $ git checkout new-feature Switched to branch 'new-feature' mission-critical-application $ git status
 On branch new-feature
-nothing to commit, working directory clean
+nothing to commit, working tree clean
 ```

-We started on `master` and then checked out our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.
+We started on `master` and then "checked out to" our `new-feature` branch with `git checkout new-feature`, thereby moving into that timeline.

-Let's make a commit in this `new-feature` and get the feature started by making a new file, `new-feature-file` to represent the code for the new feature.
+Let's make a commit in this `new-feature` branch and get the feature started by making a new file, `new-feature-file.rb` to represent the code for the new feature.

 ```
-mission-critical-application $ touch new-feature-file mission-critical-application $ git add new-feature-file mission-critical-application $ git commit -m "Started new feature" [new-feature 332a618] Started new feature
+mission-critical-application $ touch new-feature-file.rb
+mission-critical-application $ git add new-feature-file.rb
+mission-critical-application $ git commit -m "Started new feature" [new-feature 332a618] Started new feature
  1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 new-feature-file
+ create mode 100644 new-feature-file.rb
 ```

-You can see the commit we made was made in the context of the `new-feature` branch.
+Above we just made a commit to the timeline of the `new-feature` branch.

+Let's pause to do a happy dance.
+We just learned how to:
+1. Create a branch
+2. Checkout (move into) that branch
+3. Make a commit in that branch

+These three steps are some of the most crucial ones in the git workflow.
+We have just saved ourselves from corrupting our master branch and now we're free to safely experiment in the playground that is our own branch.
+Congratulations!

-Right as we got started on that feature though, we get another bug report and have to move back into master to fix the bug and then deploy master.
-How do we move from `new-feature` branch back to `master`?
-What will our code look like when we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file`?
+Okay, back to work — right as we got started on our new feature, we get another bug report and have to move back into master to fix the bug and then deploy master.
+How do we move from the `new-feature` branch back to `master`?
+What will our code look like when we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file.rb`?
+Try answering these questions before moving on.

 **Protip: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
 That will both create the branch `new-branch-name` and move into it by checking it out.**

 #### Moving back to `master` with `git checkout master`

 You can always move between branches with `git checkout`.
-Since we are currently on `new-feature`, we can move back to master with `git checkout master`.
+Since we are currently on the `new-feature` branch, we can move back to master with `git checkout master`.

 ```
 mission-critical-application $ git checkout master